gslvpavan89/simple-travel-mock-api-pavan/readme.md

 - size: the size of the result
 - page: the page to be selected in the paged response
 - lang: the language, supported ones are nl and en
+- term: A search term that searches through code, name and description.

 **Retrieve a specific airport**: